k-nut/csa-share-management/README.md

 When you deploy the application, you should put this into a cronjob and run it daily (or weekly if that is sufficient for your use case).

+There used to also exist an endpoint to manually import data where users could upload a CSV that the previously exported from the bank's website.
+This integration broke when our bank switched backend providers though and was replaced by the FinTS import.
+The code was removed in commit [5fa2518b37ce54d728c855f379a758442819f669](https://github.com/k-nut/csa-share-management/commit/5fa2518b37ce54d728c855f379a758442819f669).

 ## Data Model
 ![data model graph](./db-structure.png)